Welcome!

 *Limited availability for new clients*

-Chrishane Cunningham, MA, LCPC, NCC is delighted to join us at Chicago Counseling Collective.
-After receiving her B.A. from Boston University in Psychology, Chrishane attended The Family Institute at Northwestern University for her M.A. in Counseling, specializing in working with children and adolescents.
-She is currently pursuing a PhD in Counseling Psychology at Fordham University in New York City.
-Along with children and adolescents, Chrishane treats across the lifespan working with individuals, couples, and families.
-She specializes in working with people of colour, with particular attention to youth and Black mental health wellness.
+I'm delighted to be part of the Chicago Counseling Collective team.
+After receiving my B.A. from Boston University in Psychology, I attended The Family Institute at Northwestern University for my M.A. in Counseling, specializing in working with children and adolescents.
+I'm currently pursuing a PhD in Counseling Psychology at Fordham University in New York City.
+Along with children and adolescents, I treat across the lifespan working with individuals, couples, and families.
+I specialize in working with people of color, with particular attention to youth and Black mental health wellness.

-Chrishane’s therapeutic approach is holistic and eclectic, including a mix of modalities attuning to her clients and their needs.
-Her therapeutic work is centered upon cultural humility and empathy, and she believes a strong therapeutic alliance is integral to successful treatment.
-Overall, Chrishane’s therapeutic work is highly collaborative and she works diligently to help her clients achieve wellness.
-She sees herself as a very encouraging and validating therapist and her goal is always to help her clients gain insight and make the changes they wish to see.
+My therapeutic approach is holistic and eclectic, including a mix of modalities attuned to my clients and their needs.
+My therapeutic work is centered upon cultural humility and empathy, and I believe a strong therapeutic alliance is integral to successful treatment.
+Overall, my therapeutic work is highly collaborative and I work diligently to help my clients achieve wellness.
+I view myself as a very encouraging and validating therapist and my goal is always to help my clients gain insight and make the changes they wish to see.

 Specialty Areas: